 National Conference Grant

 This grant provides admission for one Cook County Elementary or Middle School teacher to attend the National Agriculture in the Classroom Conference in Kansas City, KS in June 2017.
-Click here for application.
+Congratulations to Ms. Carole Scannell, St. Germaine School, 2017 recipient.
+Check back here for 2018 application.

 Up to a $750 value; includes admission to conference, flight/hotel assistance